LCA-EET/LCA/readme.md

 - Gibberlings 3 Forum post: https://www.gibberlings3.net/forums/topic/36832-announcing-love-conquers-all-lca-%E2%80%93-corwin-romance-mod-for-eet
 - Love Conquers All (LCA) Github: https://github.com/LCA-EET/LCA
 - LCA_Explicit Github: https://github.com/LCA-EET/LCA_Explicit

+### LCA Mod Reviews
+<a name="a_reviews"></a>
+- Smoldering Mods Bar (More Subjective): <a href="https://smolderingmodsbar.com/love-conquers-all/">Link</a>
+- User Review (More Objective): <a href="https://github.com/LCA-EET/LCA/blob/main/EE/LCA%20MOD%20REVIEW%20AND%20FEEDBACK.pdf">Link</a>
+If you do decide to write a review, I only ask that you contact me if there are any problems with your playthrough, prior to publication.

 ### Baldur's Gate 1 Changes
 <a name="a_bg1"></a>